fiduswriter/fiduswriter/README.md

 6. If you want to go beyond a local test installation, copy configuraiton.py-default to configuration.py, and edit configuration.py with a text editor, adjusting it to fit your needs.

+7. Recompile locale message files by typing:

+  python manage.py compilemessages

-7. Synchronize the DB and create a superuser by typing:
+8. Synchronize the DB and create a superuser by typing:

   python manage.py syncdb